trufflesuite/trufflesuite.com/src/docs/teams/debugger/using-the-debugger.md

 ## Status Messages

-If your transaction's execution ultimately fails, you will receive the associated status message just below the transaction hash.
+If your transaction's execution ultimately fails, a banner appear after the `REVERT` happens.
+An associated status message or reason string will be shown if one exists.
 The screenshot below provides an example.

 <figure class="screenshot">
   <img class="figure-shadow mb-2 w-100" src="/img/docs/teams/debugger-status-message.png" alt="Teams Debugger Status Message">